CMU-program-analysis/sp2023-recitation9/README.md

 It only uses the operations * and +.
 It returns the result of a single statement of the form `fun1(fun2(x, y), z)`.
 It uses all inputs, but you do not know in what order.

+You can use the template in `ex2.py` to help you get started!

 ### Function IO Pairs:
    IN: (3, 5, 2)    OUT: 192